Wisconsin vs. Providence College Basketball Predictions & Picks - November 14

 Wisconsin vs. Providence Predictions & Picks: Spread, Total - November 14

-Tuesday's contest between the Wisconsin Badgers (1-1) and the Providence Friars (2-0) at Amica Mutual Pavilion is expected to be a competitive matchup, as our computer prediction projects a final score of 78-76, with Wisconsin securing the victory.
-Tipoff is at 6:00 PM ET on November 14.
+Tuesday's game features the Wisconsin Badgers (1-1) and the Providence Friars (2-0) squaring off at Amica Mutual Pavilion in what is expected to be a lopsided matchup, with a projected 85-69 win for heavily favored Wisconsin according to our computer prediction.
+Game time is at 6:00 PM ET on November 14.

+According to our computer prediction, Wisconsin projects to cover the 1.5-point spread in its matchup versus Providence.
+The total is listed at 144.5, and the two teams are projected to hit the over.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!